 - The penalties mentioned above may not seem serious to some, but to most of us the potential loss of freedom is terrifying.
 In addition to fines and jail time, there may also be greater expenses for everyday things, therapy and counseling, and costs.
 Some misdemeanor convictions can even lead to enhanced charges in the future and the revocation of hunting privileges or the right to possess a firearm.

 - While the thought of a trial may strike fear in the hearts of many, sometimes it can be in your favor to demand your trial.
 Many people accused of a crime are bullied into pleading guilty under the threat of much higher fines, or the request for jail time.
 In reality, a person is not supposed to be punished for exercising their right to trial.
 With an experienced attorney in your corner you will be fully informed of the possible defenses you have, potential penalties, and if you are intent on just pleading to the charge an attorney may be able to help better manage the outcome.

 - Most people hesitate in obtaining representation in misdemeanor cases due to the perceived cost.
 It may not be as expensive as you think.
 Defending misdemeanor charges does not require as many hearings, the volumes of evidence, experts, or as much time as defending felony charges.
 In addition, by hiring an experienced and knowledgeable attorney to represent you it is likely that your case can be resolved in less time, which equates to less money spent.

-Whatever you are accused of, no matter the evidence that might be out there, do not be afraid to contact Hepworth, Murray & Associates and take advantage of our free 30-minute consultation regarding your case.
+Whatever you are accused of, no matter the evidence that might be out there, do not be afraid to contact Hepworth, Murray & Associates and take advantage of our 30-minute consultation regarding your case.
 The criminal defense attorneys at Hepworth, Murray & Associates have experience at all levels of the criminal justice system, from serving as a police officer up to and including jury trials in State and Federal District Courts.